Coexchangeable process modelling for uncertainty quantification in joint climate reconstruction: The coexchangeable process model

 Calculating the belief updates using (\ref{eqn:joint1}) is not immediately obvious as the random quantities $\bbeta^i$ appear on both the left-hand side as data and the right-hand side as unknown parameters.
 Noting that (\ref{eqn:exchangeability_beta}) is equivalently restated as $0 = \mathcal{M}_{\bbeta} + \mathcal{R}^i_{\bbeta} - \bbeta^i$, and using the re-parametrisation of \cite{hodges1998some}, we can re-express (\ref{eqn:joint1}) as \spacingset{\spacing}with the familiar linear canonical form $\bY = \bX \bB + \bE$.
 As we consider the joint representation, expectation is taken jointly over the $\bY^i$ and $\bbeta^i$.
 The adjusted expectation, $\mathbb{E}_\bY[\bB]$, and adjusted variance, $\text{var}_\bY[\bB]$, are calculated via (\ref{eqn:adj_exp}) and (\ref{eqn:adj_var}); the joint belief specifications and specific updating equations are provided in the supplementary material.
 We note that the specification of (\ref{eqn:joint1}) differs from the standard approach to modelling exchangeable processes in Bayes linear statistics where inference only concerns $\mathcal{M}_{\bbeta}$ by, in effect, substituting (\ref{eqn:exchangeability_beta}) into (\ref{eqn:exchangeability_Y}) \citep[see][]{goldstein1998adjusting}.
 By jointly modelling the $\bbeta^i$ and $\mathcal{M}_{\bbeta}$ we provide a closer analogy to Bayesian hierarchical models.

 As we are required to update our beliefs in the joint inner product space, computation of $\mathbb{E}_\bY[\bB]$ and $\text{var}_\bY[\bB]$ can be difficult.
 These calculations require an order $\mathcal{O}(m^3(q+k)^3)$ matrix inversion of $\var[\bY]$, where $m$ is the number of simulations in the MME, $q$ is the dimension of the climate simulation, and $k$ is the dimension of the $\bbeta^i$.
 Theorem~\ref{thm:proj_sufficient} shows that a Bayes linear sufficiency argument can be made that permits a smaller computational order of $\mathcal{O}(8k^3m^3)$ for $k < q$, thus enabling efficient inference.
 Theorem~\ref{thm:proj_sufficient} says, in effect, that the beliefs on $\bB$ may be equivalently updated by the projection of the $\bY^i$ onto the $k$-dimensional column space of $\Phi_i$.
 For climate models, $q$ is generally very large.
 For many basis designs $k \ll q$, and when groups, $i$, index MIP simulations, $m$ is generally small.

-\begin{theorem} Let $\hat{\bbeta} = (\hat{\beta}_1, \dots, \hat{\beta}_m)$ with $\hat{\beta}_i = (\Phi_i^\T \Phi_i)^\dagger \Phi_i^T \bY_i$.
-Then $\hat{\bbeta}$ is Bayes linear sufficient for $\bY$ for adjusting $\bB$ if the column space of projection matrix $P_i = \Phi_i(\Phi_i^\T \Phi_i)^\dagger \Phi_i^\T$, $C(P_i)$, is invariant over $i$, i.e., $C(P_i) = \mathcal{C}$ $\forall i$. \end{theorem}
+\begin{theorem} Let $\hat{\bbeta} = (\hat{\bbeta}^1, \dots, \hat{\bbeta}^m)$ with $\hat{\bbeta}^i = (\Phi_i^\T \Phi_i)^\dagger \Phi_i^\T \bY^i$.
+Then $\hat{\bbeta}$ is Bayes linear sufficient for $\bY$ for adjusting $\bB$ if the column space of projection matrix $\mP_i = \Phi_i(\Phi_i^\T \Phi_i)^\dagger \Phi_i^\T$, $C(\mP_i)$, is invariant over $i$, i.e., $C(\mP_i) = \mathcal{C}$, $\forall i$. \end{theorem}